erdemkarakoylu/customer_churn/README.md

 ## Files and data description

 The project directory is structured as follows.
 Scripts are found in the project root directory. **churn_library.py** is the main script file for data loading, EDA, feature engineering, model training, and model evaluation. **churn_script_logging_and_tests.py** contains tests for functions in **churn_library.py**; these tests were written for pytest.

-Requirements come in 3 versions. requirements_py36.txt and py38.txt are for installation via pip, while requirements_py38.yml are geared toward conda.
+Data is located in the data/ directory stored as CSV.

-Subfolders were named after their content to avoid surprises.
-See below for more:
+Subfolders were named after their content.
+See below for details

 ```
 .